orca-so/whirlpools/docs/whirlpool/docs/03-Getting Started/03-Position Management/02-Fetch Positions.md

 ---
-sidebar_label: Positions
+sidebar_label: Fetch Positions
 ---

-# Fetching Positions in Orca Whirlpools
+# Fetching Positions

 The `fetchPositions()` function is used to retrieve all positions that a given wallet owns in Orca Whirlpools.
 It gathers token accounts owned by the wallet, checks which ones correspond to positions, and decodes them to provide detailed information about the liquidity positions.